Topology: Generalizations

 Occasionally, one needs to use the tools of topology but a "set of points" is not available.
-In pointless topology one considers instead the lattice of open sets as the basic notion of the theory, while Grothendieck topologies are structures defined on arbitrary categories that allow the definition of sheaves on those categories, and with that the definition of general cohomology theories.
+In pointless topology one considers instead the lattice of open sets as the basic notion of the theory, while Grothendieck topologies are structures defined on arbitrary categories that allow the definition of sheaves on those categories and with that the definition of general cohomology theories.

 Applications

 Biology

 Topology has been used to study various biological systems including molecules and nanostructure (e.g., membraneous objects).
 In particular, circuit topology and knot theory have been extensively applied to classify and compare the topology of folded proteins and nucleic acids.
 Circuit topology classifies folded molecular chains based on the pairwise arrangement of their intra-chain contacts and chain crossings.
 Knot theory, a branch of topology, is used in biology to study the effects of certain enzymes on DNA.
 These enzymes cut, twist, and reconnect the DNA, causing knotting with observable effects such as slower electrophoresis.
-Topology is also used in evolutionary biology to represent the relationship between phenotype and genotype.
-Phenotypic forms that appear quite different can be separated by only a few mutations depending on how genetic changes map to phenotypic changes during development.
-In neuroscience, topological quantities like the Euler characteristic and Betti number have been used to measure the complexity of patterns of activity in neural networks.

 Computer science

-Topological data analysis uses techniques from algebraic topology to determine the large scale structure of a set (for instance, determining if a cloud of points is spherical or toroidal).
+Topological data analysis uses techniques from algebraic topology to determine the large-scale structure of a set (for instance, determining if a cloud of points is spherical or toroidal).
 The main method used by topological data analysis is to: